Buhari won’t order release of El-Zakzaky ― Presidency

-The Presidency on Friday said the prosecution of leader of the Islamic Movement of Nigeria (IMN), also known as Shiites, Sheikh Ibrahim El-Zakzaky, was not in the hands of the Federal Government, noting therefore that President Muhammadu Buhari cannot order his release from detention.
+The Presidency on Friday said the prosecution of the leader of the Islamic Movement of Nigeria (IMN) also known as Shiites, Sheikh Ibrahim El-Zakzaky was not in the hands of the federal government, noting therefore that President Muhammadu Buhari cannot order his release from detention.

 A statement issued by Garba Shehu, Senior Special Assistant to the President (Media and Publicity), in Abuja has appealed to his followers to desist from needless violent street protests and await the decision of the court in Kaduna where their leader is currently being tried.

 It said the issue of El-ZakZaky was before the court in Kaduna and his supporters should focus on his on-going trial instead of causing daily damages, disruptions and public nuisance in Abuja.

 According to the Presidency, it was wrong to be in court and resort to violence at the same time in order to get justice for anybody accused.

 The statement added: “The destruction of public property in the name of protest is not within the right of this group of Shiite members and no government anywhere would have tolerated a situation where any group would take over public roads in cities as they have done in Abuja and interfere with the rights of other citizens who are prevented from reaching their destinations.

 “We imagine a situation where families are taking their loved ones to hospital for emergency treatment and they are held up needlessly by the protesters.
 No government anywhere in the world would turn a blind eye to this unlawful behaviour.